Can I just tell you how excited I am to share this DIY Herb-Infused Olive Oil?!

 Click HERE to save these 6 good reasons for choosing olive oil for later.

-Anyways, here are 6 good reasons for choosing olive oil:
+Anyways, here are 6 good reasons and health benefits for choosing olive oil:

 1. Research reveals that Olive Oil contains polyphenolic compounds that decrease “oxidative damage to cellular DNA” which results in “effectively decreasing promotion of colon cancer.”